ftrackhq/integrations/libs/framework-core/doc/developing/deploy.rst

 ..  important::

-    This is no need to restart Connect on a rebuild if the the version number is the same, in that case only a relaunch of DCC is required.
+    This is no need to restart Connect on a rebuild if the version number is the same, in that case only a relaunch of DCC is required.